As we continue to grow as a city, how can we make sure we’re supporting everyone who calls Airdrie home?

 • Great proximity and access – to work, Calgary, HWY 2, YYC International Airport, Banff, etc.

-• Many festivals, community celebrations, sporting events – help foster and a sense of belonging.
+• Many festivals, community celebrations, sporting events – help foster a sense of belonging.

 More residents had concerns about affordability than any other social issue in Airdrie.
 Residents also recognized challenges facing our youth.